timothybruns/SoapBox/README.md

 ## The Problem

 * The content which we ingest and broadcast online as a means to market ourselves is scattered among many social media applications.
-"Clever Name" application seeks to solve this problem as a centralized social media app that curates the content you'd like to broadcast and provide perspective on for your professional audience.
+SoapBox application seeks to solve this problem as a centralized social media app that curates the content you'd like to broadcast and provide perspective on for your professional audience.

 ## Brainstorm/Initial Thoughts